 Bitcoin

 For several years, Bitcoin was the only existing cryptocurrency.
 It did not immediately gain popularity despite its massive value.
-It has been 12 years now since Bitcoin’s invention, but no one is certain about the inventor(s).
+It has been 12 years since Bitcoin’s invention, but the inventor(s) remain unknown.
 Satoshi Nakamoto is the name attached to the person or group of persons who invented it.
-In fact, you may wonder – is Bitcoin for beginners?
+You may wonder – is Bitcoin for beginners?

-Today, Bitcoin operates like every other currency except that it is decentralized, meaning that it is not issued or controlled by any specific body.
-Currencies, for example, the US dollar, are issued by the national government and controlled by the banks, which means that domestic currencies are centralized on two parties, the government, and the banks.
-Therefore, we are dependent on banks to authorize and complete transactions during a purchase or transfer of cash.
+Today, Bitcoin operates like every other currency except that it is decentralized, meaning it is not issued or controlled by any specific body.
+For example, the US dollar is issued by the national government and controlled by the banks, meaning domestic currencies are centralized on two parties: the government and the banks.
+Therefore, we depend on banks to authorize and complete transactions during a purchase or cash transfer.

 Bitcoin Cash